 The Australian Dental Association guidelines are that every child should have visited the dentist by 12 months of age and should have a dental check-up twice a year.
 Besides checking for cavities and other problems, the dentist can show you how to clean the child's teeth properly, how to handle habits like thumb sucking, detect early problems in jaw and tooth alignment.

-- This visit is Medicare bulk billed for eligible families.
+- This visit is Medicare bulk billed for eligible families in Australia.

 - If you are not eligible for Medicare bulk billing, the visit is rebated with private health insurance.